xiaoneng/crispy-forms-pure/docs/usage.rst

 Automatic form layout
 *********************

-There is some forms you can use to quickly and automatically create a Foundation layout for your forms.
+There is some forms you can use to quickly and automatically create a pure layout for your forms.
 This is mostly for fast integration or prototyping because it will probably never fit to your design.

-.. automodule:: crispy_forms_foundation.forms
+.. automodule:: crispy_forms_pure.forms
     :members: